Curtin-Open-Knowledge-Initiative/Publications/README.md

 # Publications
-This is a list of publications abd blog posts from the Curtin Open Knowledge Initiative project team, 2018+
+This is a list of publications and blog posts from members of the Curtin Open Knowledge Initiative project team, 2018+